Karnith/sails-generate-angular-gulp/README.md

 sails-generate-angular-gulp
 ===========================

-Angular app generator for sails (gulp task &amp; basic app structure in assets)
+Angular app generator for sails (gulp task &amp; basic app structure in assets).
+This should only be used to create new projects, for the time being, as it modifies a few standard sails files like layout.js.
+If you use this on a project already started, be sure to backup the layout.js file and your routes in routes.js.

 ##Install
 This should be used with my sails gulp suit of generators. remember to add .sailsrc to directory above